GoodarzMehr/SimBEV/README.md

 1. Install [Docker](https://docs.docker.com/engine/install/) on your system.
 2. Install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide).
 It exposes your Nvidia graphics card to Docker containers.
-3. In the SimBEV directory, run
+3. In the `SimBEV` directory, run
 ```
 docker build --no-cache --rm -t simbev:develop .
 ```
+You may need to replace the parent Docker image (`nvidia/cuda:11.3.1-devel-ubuntu20.04`) and `libnvidia-gl-470` and `libnvidia-common-470` packages with ones that are compatible with your Ubuntu and Nvidia driver version.

-The use of the following build arguments is optional:
+The following build arguments are optional:
 * `USER`: default username inside each container, set to `sb` by default.
-* `CARLA_VERSION`: desired version of CARLA, set to `0.9.14` by default.
+* `CARLA_VERSION`: CARLA version, set to `0.9.14` by default.

 ## Usage

-If you are using Docker, launch a container using
+If you are using Docker, launch a container by running
 ```
 docker run --privileged --gpus all --network=host -e DISPLAY=$DISPLAY
 -v [path/to/SimBEV]/simbev:/home/simbev
 -v [path/to/dataset]/data:/dataset
 --shm-size 32g -it simbev:develop /bin/bash
 ```
-Run
+In the `simbev` directory, run
 ```
 python simbev.py [options]
 ```